What Is The Difference Between Pockels Effect And Kerr Effect

 This birefringence causes the speed of light to change as it passes through the crystal, and the difference in speed can be used to modify the light beam.
 On the other hand, the Kerr effect occurs when an applied electric field causes the refractive index of a medium to change, altering the polarization of a light beam as it passes through the medium.
 The Kerr effect is used to modulate light and to achieve fast switching in devices such as optical switches and modulators.

-ALSO READ: What Is The Relationship Between Electron Affinity And Atomic Radius
+ALSO READ: Relationship Between Barnacles And Whales

 In summary, the Pockels effect is used to modify light, while the Kerr effect is used to modulate light.